Liga Profesional de Baloncesto (Panama)

 The Liga Profesional de Baloncesto (LPB), also known as the LPB Panama, is the top professional basketball league in Panama.
 The league was formed in 2015 by six clubs.
 Correcaminos de Colón has been the most successful team in the league with four won championships.

-Currently, the league consists of 7 teams.
+As of the 2022 season, the league consisted of six teams.

 History

 The league was established on June 3, 2015 by the Federación Panameña de Baloncesto (FEPABA).
 Six newly established clubs entered the inaugural season of the league.
 The first game was played on October 2, 2015, between the Águilas de Río Abajo and the Caballos de Coclé.
 On December 15, 2015, the Correcaminos de Colón won the first-ever league title.

 In 2020, the league expanded to 7 teams with the entrance of Dragones de Don Bosco.